applebee1558/ProtoSmasher-Docs/docs/base-environment.md

 ```lua
 void unlock_modulescript(Object<ModuleScript> signal)
 ```
-Unlocks a given ModuleScript so it can be required via ProtoSmasher (Used by require now)
+Unlocks a given ModuleScript so it can be required via ProtoSmasher (Used by require function now)

 ## Print Output
 ```lua